ibm-cloud-docs/Cloudant/guides/conflicts.md

 The document doesn't have a description yet, so someone might add one.

-### *Alternative* second version, introducing a price reduction data change to the first version of the document
+See the following *alternative* second version that introduces a price reduction data change to the first version of the document:

 ```json
 {